A correlated pseudo-marginal approach to doubly intractable problems: Introduction

 Our main contribution is to explore the use of the block-Poisson (BP) estimator \citep{quiroz2021block} in the context of estimating doubly intractable models using the signed PMMH approach.
+Moreover, we contribute to the signed PMMH literature by deriving a finite-sample (in terms of chain length) result that guarantees, with high probability, that the denominator of the importance sampling estimator --- used to compute expectations under the doubly intractable posterior --- remains bounded away from zero.
+A near–zero denominator of the importance sampling estimator is known to be detrimental for signed PMMH methods \citep{lyne2015russian,quiroz2021block}.
 Our method provides the following advantages over the Russian roulette method.
-First, the BP estimator has a much simpler structure and is more computationally efficient.
+First, the BP estimator's simpler structure enables greater computational efficiency through parallelisation and vectorisation.
 Second, the block form of our estimator makes it possible to correlate the estimators of the doubly intractable posterior at the current and proposed draws in the MH algorithm.
 Introducing such correlation dramatically improves the efficiency of PM algorithms \citep{tran2016block, deligiannidis2018correlated}.
-Finally, under simplifying assumptions, some statistical properties of the logarithm of the absolute value of our estimator are derived and used to obtain heuristic guidelines to optimally tune the hyperparameters of the estimator.
-We demonstrate empirically that our method outperforms \cite{lyne2015russian} when estimating the Ising model.
-To the best of our knowledge, our method, that of \cite{lyne2015russian} and its extensions are the only alternatives in the PM framework to perform exact inference (in the sense of consistent estimates of posterior expectations) for general doubly intractable problems.
-Compared with algorithms which use auxiliary variables to avoid evaluating the normalising function, signed PMMH algorithms are more widely applicable and generic as they do not require exact sampling from the likelihood.
+Finally, under simplifying assumptions, some statistical properties of the logarithm of the absolute value of our estimator are derived and used to obtain heuristic guidelines to tune the hyperparameters of the estimator.
+We demonstrate empirically that our method outperforms \cite{lyne2015russian} when estimating the parameter of an Ising model following the settings in the review paper \cite{park2018bayesian}.
+In a real data application for directional data, our method has a significantly shorter computing time compared to competing Bayesian methods.
+To the best of our knowledge, our method and that of \cite{lyne2015russian} with its extensions are the only alternatives in the PM framework to perform exact inference (in the sense of simulation-consistent estimates of posterior expectations) for general doubly intractable problems.
+Compared to algorithms using auxiliary variables to avoid evaluating the normalising function, signed PMMH algorithms are more widely applicable and generic as they do not require exact sampling from the likelihood, which may be hard to implement.
+Exact sampling refers to the ability to draw independent (data) samples exactly distributed according to the likelihood.